crypto7world/heritage-cli/README.md

 ## Stability and versioning

-All the software provided (libs and bins) is working and can be safely used for Bitcoin's holdings.
+The software provided is working and can be safely used for Bitcoin's holdings.

 We are using [Semantic Versioning](https://github.com/semver/semver) (MAJOR.MINOR.PATCH).